Looking Closely at the Growth Curve for LendingClub Corporation (LC)

-LendingClub Corporation (NYSE:LC) went down by -7.15% from its latest closing price compared to the recent 1-year high of $33.30.
-The company’s stock price has collected 1.92% of gains in the last five trading sessions.
+LendingClub Corporation (NYSE:LC) went up by 4.10% from its latest closing price compared to the recent 1-year high of $33.30.
+The company’s stock price has collected 5.71% of gains in the last five trading sessions.
 Press Release reported on 09/23/21 that CFPB Appoints LendingClub Policy Director to Consumer Advisory Board

 Is It Worth Investing in LendingClub Corporation (NYSE :LC) Right Now?